Vap0r1ze/nasin-sona/README.md

 These are extensions that allow you to install userscripts.

 After installed, you can open the [latest userscript] and you should see an install page.
-You can also always find the latest version of the userscript in the [Releases page], the userscript should automatically update though.
+You can also always find the latest version of the userscript in the [Releases page], ~~the userscript should automatically update though~~.
+The userscript doesn't update at the moment, I need to find out how to make that work.

 ## Usage